Create a home for your objects, information, and time. When you and those you live with can find and return items, it creates simplicity and peace.

-- Do I want to find a home for this object, data or time?
+- Do I want to find a home for this object, information, or time-consuming activity?